Senths02/portfolio/src/content/watch-party-data.md

 <br>

 #### A persistent modal
->If the invitee was automatically taken from the waiting area to the stream, a persistent modal could allow invitee's to finish saving contacts.
+>If the invitee was automatically taken from the waiting area to the stream, a persistent modal could allow the invitee to finish saving contacts.

 ![Persistent modal](images/watch-party-data/waiting_area_transition_modal.png)